The Risk Assessment Information System

 Mill Tailings: A slurry of about 40 percent solids (including radioactive particles and chemically hazardous metals) and 60 percent liquid, primarily water.

 Mixed Waste: Any radioactive waste that meets the requirements of LLW that contains a RCRA hazardous component.
 Also, mixed waste is waste that contains both hazardous waste and radioactive material (source, special nuclear, or by-product material as regulated by the Atomic Energy Act of 1954 [42 U.S.C.
 2011 et seq.]).
 Mixed waste is classified by DOE according to the type of radioactive waste that it contains as either mixed low-level waste (MLLW), or mixed transuranic waste (MTRU).
 DOE's high-level waste (HLW) is assumed to be mixed waste because it contains hazardous components or exhibits the characteristic of corrosivity.
-If the radionuclides are those that have an atomic number greater than 92, have a half life longer than 20 years, and are present in concentrations greater than 100 nanocuries/gram the waste is termed Mixed TRU waste.
+If the radionuclides are those that have an atomic number greater than 92, have a half-life longer than 20 years, and are present in concentrations greater than 100 nanocuries/gram the waste is termed Mixed TRU waste.
 The waste in Oak Ridge is predominantly Mixed Low Level Waste.

 Mobility: The ability of a chemical element or a pollutant to move into and through the environment (e.g., the mobilization of an element from a water column to sediment).